Paper embossing: Techniques

 Embossing involves a separate stage in the production process, after any varnishing and laminating.
 It requires a separate press run, and is priced accordingly.
-In addition to being used as a design element, embossing can be used to improve the performance of paper products like napkins, diapers, and tissue paper.
+In addition to being used as a design element on packaging, stationery, and marketing materials—such as presentation folders and business cards—embossing can be used to improve the performance of paper products like napkins, diapers, and tissue paper.

 Die materials

 The metals most often used for die construction are zinc, magnesium, copper, and brass.
 The material used for a specific application depends upon a number of factors.